Evercade

 The Evercade is a handheld game console developed and manufactured by British company Blaze Entertainment.
-It focuses on retrogaming with ROM cartridges that each contain a number of emulated games.
+It focuses on retro gaming with flash memory based game cartridges that each contain a number of emulated games.
 The Evercade was released on 22 May 2020, and upon its launch, it offered 10 game cartridges with a combined total of 122 games.

 Arc System Works, Atari, Bandai Namco Entertainment, G-Mode, Interplay Entertainment and Piko Interactive have released emulated versions of their games for the Evercade.
 Pre-existing homebrew games have also been re-released on the system by Mega Cat Studios.
 The Evercade is capable of playing games originally released for the Atari 2600, Atari 7800, Atari Lynx, Intellivision, NES, SNES, Sega Genesis and PlayStation as well as arcade games, and home computer games for the Commodore 64, Amiga and ZX Spectrum.

 A home console version, the Evercade VS, was released in December 2021.
 The original handheld console was discontinued and replaced with the improved Evercade EXP, released at the end of 2022.

 History

-The Evercade was developed by the UK-based Blaze Entertainment, which had previously produced Atari-related products and the Game Gadget.
+The Evercade was developed by Blaze Entertainment Limited of Great Britain, a company that had previously produced Atari-related products and the Game Gadget.
 Blaze began development of the Evercade in 2018, with the intention of creating a console superior to plug-and-play devices.
 The Evercade was announced in April 2019, as a portable retrogaming console with the ability to be connected to a television screen.
 The console would play emulated video games, with a focus on the 8-bit and 16-bit gaming eras.

 The Evercade was initially scheduled to release in the fourth quarter of 2019, before being delayed to 20 March 2020.
 The release was later pushed back to 22 May 2020, although this was expected to be delayed up to two additional weeks in some areas because of shipping delays, caused by the COVID-19 pandemic.
 The console retailed for £60/$80 with a pack-in game cartridge, while a premium edition retailed for £80/$100 and included three game cartridges.
 The console is white and red in color, for a retro appearance like the Nintendo Famicom, although a black edition was also sold in the United Kingdom.
 Andrew Byatt, the Evercade's development director, hoped to sell hundreds of thousands of units within the first year.

 On 31 May 2022, Blaze announced that it would discontinue the Evercade in favor of an upgraded version known as the Evercade EXP.